apache/arrow-nanoarrow/docs/source/getting-started.md

 For the sake of argument, we'll call it `linesplitter`.

 ## The development environment

-If you're reading this tutorial there is a good chance you already have a workflow for building and testing C/C++ libraries.
-If you do, skip to the next section!

 There are many excellent IDEs that can be used to develop C and C++ libraries.
 For this tutorial, we will use [VSCode](https://code.visualstudio.com/) and